William Alden Smith

 William Alden Smith (May 12, 1859 – October 11, 1932) was a U.S. Representative and U.S. Senator from the state of Michigan.
 After the 1912 sinking of the Titanic, Smith chaired the Senate hearings into the disaster.
-The audience was somewhat amused at his questions, which appeared to reveal great ignorance of the shipping world, though he claimed he was seeking simple answers for the benefit of the public.
 His report led to major reforms in maritime safety.

 Early life and early career

 Smith was born in Dowagiac, Michigan to George Richardson and Leah Margaret (Allen) Smith and attended the common schools.
 He moved with his parents to Grand Rapids in 1872, where he attended school, sold popcorn, and was a newsboy and messenger boy.
 He was appointed a page in the Michigan House of Representatives in 1875 (or 1879) at Lansing, Michigan.
 He studied law in the office of Burch & Montgomery (Marsden C. Burch was a one-time U.S. Attorney for the Western District of Michigan) and was admitted to the bar in 1882.
 Smith practiced law alone for some time, but later became associated with Fredrick W. Stevens.
 This firm afterwards became Smiley, Smith & Stevens.
 He was general counsel of the Chicago and West Michigan Railway and the Detroit, Lansing and Northern Railroad.
 While in this practice, Smith became an expert on railroad law and finance.
 He was assistant secretary of the Michigan Senate in 1883 and the State Game Warden from 1887 to 1891, reportedly the first salaried state game warden in the nation.
 He was a member of the Republican State Central Committee from 1888 to 1892.